The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Now combine that with the coordination constraint:

-If the system’s effective inferential loop depends on coordination across its own physical extent, then the mind’s radius cannot be made arbitrarily large for that task.
+If the system’s effective inferential loop depends on coordination across its own physical extent, then the agent’s radius cannot be made arbitrarily large for that task.
 One obtains a direct upper bound:

 up to whatever additional observation and routing terms the architecture requires.